MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/fetch_document.md

 }
 ```

 Here, we execute two queries of the type `article()`, each one returning a different result.
+Also note that they might be processed in parallel.

 ## Resources